Spain Starts Here

 Where to Go With 2 Weeks in Spain

 Madrid was my favorite city in Spain for a long time.
-While that’s no longer true for a whole host of reasons, I do love spending a few days in Spain’s capital to kick off each trip to Spain.
+While that’s no longer true for a whole host of reasons, I do love spending a few days in the capital to kick off a 2 week Spain itinerary.
 In some cases I explore the city center, whether that’s having sangria and a tortilla española on Plaza Mayor, making some last-minute wardrobe adjustments at shops along Gran Via or in Puerta del Sol, or strolling amid the cool kids in Lavapies, or going on day trips from the capital, usually to the cities of Segovia or Toledo (or, ideally, both).

 The Basque Country

 The Basque Country seems strange and intimidating to many travelers, who assume that two weeks in Spain simply isn’t enough to fit it in.
 This couldn’t be further from the truth.
 In fact, I find that heading straight up to Bilbao from Madrid and popping over to San Sebastian for a day is probably my favorite way to continue exploring Spain beyond the capital.
 Likewise, while the País Vasco is famous primarily for pinxto (peen-cho) tapas, the region is full of scenic viewpoints (San Sebastian’s Monte Igueldo), stunning architecture (Bilbao’s Guggenheim Museum) and a whole lot more.